 Zambian agriculture employs 70% of the working population, representing 25% of the GNP.

 Sugar production is in surplus.
 The other sectors represented in the GNP are the mining industry, specifically copper, and the tourist industry.

-Zambian natural mining resources are copper, cobalt, zinc, lead, coal, emeralds, gold silver and uranium.
+The Zambian mining resources are copper, cobalt, zinc, lead, coal, emeralds, gold, silver and uranium.

-Alongside the parliamentary regime, Zambia maintained customary laws and traditions.
-Customary Chiefs manage and control customary land.
+In parallel with the parliamentary system, Zambia has maintained its customary laws and traditions.
+Customary chiefs administrate and control land occupation.